Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/01_reference_phylogeny/README.md

 awk -F'\t' -v OFS='\t' 'NR>=2{sub(/prostomateans.*Plagiopylea/, "Plagiopylea", $2)} 1' all.18S28S.headers.tsv3 > all.18S28S.headers.tsv4
 awk -F'\t' -v OFS='\t' 'NR>=2{sub(/c-7036_conseq_Otu0060_466_freshwater_permafrost_Eukaryota_TSAR_Alveolata_Ciliophora_Prostomatea_2_Prostomatea_2_X_Placidae_Placus_Genus/, "c-7036_conseq_Otu0060_466_freshwater_permafrost_Eukaryota_TSAR_Alveolata_Ciliophora", $2)} 1' all.18S28S.headers.tsv4 > all.18S28S.headers.tsv5
 ```

 -F'\t' says that it should use tab as the field delimiter on input. -v OFS='\t' says that it should use tab as the field delimiter on output.
 NR>=2 {sub(/Discotrichidae_NASSO_1_NASSO_1_/, "Discotrichidae_", $2)} says that it should remove /Discotrichidae_NASSO_1_NASSO_1_ from field 2 only for lines after the first line, and replace it with Discotrichidae_.
-1 is awk's cryptic shorthand for print-the-line.
+1 is awk's shorthand for print-the-line.

 To check that the correct number of headers had been changed, the following command was run between each step to count the differences between the header files: